Historical Markers in Mecklenburg County, North Carolina

 Mecklenburg County Timeline

-This timeline provides a condensed summary of the historical journey of Mecklenburg County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Mecklenburg County, North Carolina.

 - 1762 - Mecklenburg County is formed from Anson County